Small Living Room Ideas

 - Use fabrics with texture rather than pattern so as not to overwhelm a small space.
 Texture adds interest when light hits the uneven surfaces, bringing varying degrees of lights and darks of the same color.

-- Shiny, satiny fabrics on upholstered furniture, window treatments, and accent pillows will help illuminate a small space.
+- Shiny, satiny fabrics on upholstered furniture, window treatments, and accent pillows will illuminate a small space.

 - Avoid heavy brocaded fabrics, laces, ruffles, and dark colors in small room design.